Zygiella

+Zygiella is a genus of orb-weaver spiders that can be found globally.
+They are notable for their webs having a missing sector with it having only a single tread.

-Zygiella is a genus of orb-weaver spiders first described by F. O. Pickard-Cambridge in 1902.
+It was first described by F. O. Pickard-Cambridge in 1902.
 In 2015, Parazygiella was determined to be a taxonomic synonym of Zygiella, and its species were moved to Zygiella.

 Identification

 Zygiella species are distinguished by the structure of the web, which has a missing sector containing a signaling thread leading to a retreat.
 Zygiella x-notata, a species in the Zygiella genus, is well-researched for its missing-sector web construction behaviors.